Portfolio Audit Score

 Visibility Score

-How clearly you can read total exposure and real return today.
+How clearly you can read exposure, concentration, cash context, and real return.

 Review Readiness Score

-How ready the current setup is for a disciplined weekly review.
+Whether the current setup can support a steady weekly portfolio review.

 Best used when